2017 Western Iraq campaign: Al-Jazirah Desert

-Prime Minister al-Abadi stated on 21 November that while ISIL was already defeated from a military perspective, he would declare the final victory only after it were defeated in the desert areas.
+Prime Minister al-Abadi stated on 21 November that while IS was already defeated from a military perspective, he would declare the final victory only after it were defeated in the desert areas.
 On 23 November, Iraqi forces announced the launch of an offensive to clear the desert bordering Syria.
 Army, police and paramilitary units advanced into areas of Saladin, Nineveh and Anbar Governorates forming part of the region called al-Jazira.

-Iraqi forces stated on 24 November that ISIL was withdrawing deep into the desert to escape the offensive.
+Iraqi forces stated on 24 November that IS was withdrawing deep into the desert to escape the offensive.
 The PMF stated its forces had taken control of 77 villages since the launch of the offensive.
 It added that five militants were killed south of Hatra, but otherwise the militants put up little resistance.
 It also stated that it had taken control of an airfield in the same area, where they discovered underground warehouses used by the militants.
 The Iraqi military later stated that the forces had captured 45 villages, clearing some 2,400 km2 (926.6 sq mi) on 24 November.

 The Iraqi military stated on 27 November that it was facing a tough battle against the militants, in deep gorges and other natural hideouts in the western desert.
 Gen. Yahya Rasoul, JOC spokesman, declared that the first phase was over and they had retaken half of the around 29,000 km2 (11,197 sq mi). desert area.
 Iraqi forces announced a new phase on 8 December against the remaining militant holdouts in the western desert.

-Prime Minister al-Abadi declared final victory over ISIL on 9 December after Iraqi forces drove away the last remnants.
+Prime Minister al-Abadi declared final victory over IS on 9 December after Iraqi forces drove away the last remnants.
 Iraqi military stated that the forces had recaptured the last areas still under the group's control.
 Yarallah stated that the troops had taken control of over 90 villages and cleared 19,600 km2 of land during the last operation over the past day.

 Aftermath

-On 10 December, Iraqi forces held a military parade in Baghdad's Green Zone to celebrate their victory over ISIL.
+On 10 December, Iraqi forces held a military parade in Baghdad's Green Zone to celebrate their victory over IS.
 Prime Minister al-Abadi declared that 10 December would become a new annual holiday for Iraq.
-Following their victory, Iraqi forces expected a new phase of insurgency from the remaining ISIL elements.
+Following their victory, Iraqi forces expected a new phase of insurgency from the remaining IS elements.